Starting university is an exciting time for your son or daughter and we recognise that you want to support them on their journey.

 We're proud to be known as the university where "you're a name not a number" - and our student support offers help with a wide range of personal and academic issues.
 Read more about our support

 Because we're a smaller university than others in the area, our class sizes are a lot smaller, which means more time with tutors.
 And our students are taught by inspiring lecturers who have extensive industry experience outside the university.
-That's why we're ranked 12th out of all UK universities for teaching quality*.
+That's why we're ranked in the top 25 of all UK universities for teaching and course satisfaction*.
 Read more

 Our students will stand out from the graduate crowd thanks to the two professional work placements we build into every undergraduate degree (meaning there's no need to take a year out).
 We're extremely proud of our reputation for producing highly employable graduates, and 95% of our 2017 graduates were in work or further study six months after graduating**.
 Learn more about our placements